estark37/estark37.github.io/_posts/2021-01-03-the-phantom-webpage-and-other-woes-of-warning-pages.md

 the user to become confused and unknowingly enter credentials for a.com in the b.com prompt.
-For this reason, we want to show a blank page underneath the prompt and we want to show “b.com” in the address bar, to make it as clear as possible that the user is authenticating to b.com.
+For this reason, we want to show a blank page underneath the prompt and we want to show “b.com” in the address bar, to make it as clear as possible that the user is authenticating to b.com, not a.com.
 We consider the URL in the authentication prompt itself too easy to miss on its own.

 In other words, we want to show the modal dialog on top of a blank page between a.com and b.com, which will be dismissed if the user enters correct credentials